trouthouse-tech/n8n-dashboard/README.md

 │   ├── workflow-detail/            # Detail view, steps, triggers, history
 │   ├── workflow-modal/             # Creation/import modal
 │   ├── workflow-execution-detail/  # Response & execution details
-│   └── signup/                     # Signup form + inputs
+│   └── signup/                     # Profile setup form + inputs
 ├── store/                  # Redux store configuration
 │   ├── builders/           # UI state slices
 │   ├── current/            # Current entity slices
 │   ├── dumps/              # Cached collections
-│   └── thunks/             # Async calls to Firestore + webhook proxy
+│   └── thunks/             # Async calls to localStorage + webhook proxy
 └── app/globals.css         # Global Tailwind setup
 ```

 ## How It Works

-1. **Workflows** are saved per user in Firebase Firestore with webhook URL, defaults, agent prompts, and path steps
+1. **Workflows** are saved in browser localStorage with webhook URL, defaults, agent prompts, and path steps
 2. Triggering a workflow sends the request through the `api/trigger-webhook` route to avoid CORS issues
-3. Executions and responses are written to Firestore and hydrated into Redux via thunks
+3. Executions and responses are written to localStorage and hydrated into Redux via thunks
-4. UI reads from Redux selectors; Firestore is the source of truth for persistence
+4. UI reads from Redux selectors; localStorage is the persistence layer

+## Data Storage

+All data is stored in your browser's localStorage under these keys:
+- `n8n_workflows` — Your workflow configurations
+- `n8n_workflow_executions` — Execution history
+- `n8n_workflow_responses` — Webhook responses
+- `n8n_user` — Your profile (optional)
+- `n8n_app_state` — App state (onboarding completion, etc.)

+To reset all data, use the "Reset App" button in the sidebar, or clear your browser's localStorage.

 ## N8N Webhook Setup